Wrist fractures affecting the distal radius are the most common fracture in adults and are typically caused by a fall on the outstretched hand.

 Nondisplaced fractures do not have any deformity and are treated with immobilization in a splint or cast.

-Malunion of inadequately reduced fractures may result in decreased range of motion and grip strength, as well as pain, in younger, higher-demand patients.
+Malunion of inadequately reduced fractures may result in decreased range of motion and grip strength, as well as pain, in younger, patients who may place a higher demand on the wrist.

 Purely ligamentous injuries can be a cause of wrist pain after a fall on an outstretched hand in the setting of normal radiographs.